bergmanlab/ngs_te_mapper2/README.md

   -w WINDOW, --window WINDOW
                         merge window for identifying TE clusters (default = 100bp)
-  --ngs_te_mapper       If provided then reads will be mapped to TE in the
+  --experiment          If provided then reads will be mapped to masked
-                        first step (like in ngs_te_mapper) --tsd_max TSD_MAX     maximum TSD (default = 20)
+                        augmented reference in the first step (by default reads will be mapped to TE library) --tsd_max TSD_MAX     maximum TSD (default = 20)
   -m MAPPER, --mapper MAPPER
                         mapper (default = bwa)
   -t THREAD, --thread THREAD
                         thread (default = 1)
   -o OUT, --out OUT     output dir (default = '.')
+  -k, --keep_files      If provided then all intermediate files will be kept
+                        (default: remove intermediate files)
 ```

 # <a name="output"></a> Output